 \subsection{Physical Scenario and Transmission Protocol}

-As shown in Fig. \ref{fig:Physical_Scenario}, we consider a massive MIMO system operating in the millimeter wave (mmWave) band, where a base station (BS) having $N_{BS}$ transmit antennas (TAs) serves a single user equipped with $N_{UE}$ receive antennas (RAs).\footnote{For simplicity but without loss of generality, a single-user MIMO system is considered in this work.
-However, the results can be easily extended to multi-user scenarios by utilizing orthogonal resource allocation and linear precoding techniques.} The coverage region includes both static and dynamic entities, such as buildings and moving vehicles, which affect the propagation of electromagnetic signals.
+As shown in Fig. \ref{fig:Physical_Scenario}, we consider a massive MIMO system operating in the millimeter wave (mmWave) band, where a base station (BS) having $N_{BS}$ transmit antennas (TAs) serves a single user equipped with $N_{UE}$ receive antennas (RAs).
+The coverage region includes both static and dynamic entities, such as buildings and moving vehicles, which affect the propagation of electromagnetic signals.
 To enable real-time monitoring of the wireless environment, the BS is equipped with a LiDAR sensor, a panoramic camera, and it also receives GPS information reported by the associated user.
-Specifically, the LiDAR point cloud, consisting of $U$ three-dimensional points, is denoted as $\mathbf{C}\in\mathbb{R}^{3\times U}$, which characterizes the spatial structure of the environment, including the shape, size, and distance of surrounding objects.
-The panoramic camera image having a height $H$, width $W$, and RGB channels is denoted as $\mathbf{M}\in \mathbb{R}^{3\times H\times W}$, which captures a 360-degree view of the environment.
-The two-dimensional GPS coordinate is denoted as $\mathbf{p}\in\mathbb{R}^{2}$, representing the position relative to the BS.
-All these multimodal sensing data are collected and stored at the server deployed at the BS.
-In this paper, we aim to infer complete CSI between the BS and the user from multimodal sensing data, a task referred to as environment-aware channel inference.
-This method completely obviates the need for pilot signals in CSI acquisition and therefore saves valuable spectral resources, while being less susceptible to channel impairments (e.g., additive Gaussian white noise) and pilot-related limitations (e.g., insufficient pilot length) compared to conventional pilot-based approaches.
+Specifically, the LiDAR point cloud, consisting of $U$ three-dimensional points, is denoted by $\mathbf{C}\in\mathbb{R}^{3\times U}$, which characterizes the spatial structure of the environment, including the shape, size, and distance of surrounding objects.
+The panoramic camera image having a height of $H$, a width of $W$, and RGB channels is denoted by $\mathbf{M}\in \mathbb{R}^{3\times H\times W}$, which captures a 360-degree view of the environment.
+The two-dimensional GPS coordinate is denoted by $\mathbf{p}\in\mathbb{R}^{2}$, representing the position relative to the BS.
+All collected multimodal sensing data are stored on a server deployed at the BS, where they are used to infer the complete CSI between the BS and the user.
+This task is referred to as \textit{environment-aware channel inference}.